What Is Weaning?

 When to wean is a personal decision.
 A mom might be influenced by a return to work, her health or the baby's, or simply a feeling that the time is right.

 The American Academy of Pediatrics (AAP) recommends feeding babies only breast milk for the first 6 months of life.
-After that, the AAP recommends a combination of solid foods and breast milk until a baby is at least 1 year old.
+After that, they recommend a combination of solid foods and breast milk until a baby is at least 1 year old.
 Then, babies may begin drinking whole cow's milk.

 Most experts agree that breastfeeding should continue for as long as it suits mother and baby.
 Many women choose to wean after their baby's first birthday.
 At this age, babies are starting to walk, talk, and eat more solid foods.
 So they may naturally lose interest in nursing.

-Other moms breastfeed longer than a year (this is called extended breastfeeding).
+Other moms breastfeed longer than a year (called extended breastfeeding).
 Extended breastfeeding is a healthy and reasonable option for mothers and children who aren't ready to wean.
-In fact, the World Health Organization (WHO) recommends that moms breastfeed for the first 2 years of a child's life.
+It also supports a baby's immune system.
+In fact, the World Health Organization (WHO) recommends breastfeeding for the first 2 years of a child's life.

 Weaning does not have to be all-or-nothing.
 Some women choose to wean during the day and breastfeed at night, depending on their work situation and their schedules.

-Some kids are content to nurse indefinitely.
+Some children are content to nurse indefinitely.
 But others will give moms clues that they're ready to begin the process of weaning, such as:

 - seeming disinterested or fussy when nursing